A music festival that celebrates Croydon-based musicians is heading to Manchester next month.

 Martin told Eastlondonlines: “That’s what I wanted to do with Cro Cro Land, bring bands back here and give people the opportunity to not just play at a festival but see [Croydon] as a viable place to bring events as well… I realised very quickly that one festival event in a year is not really going to do that.
 And if we wanted to be part of a tour, why don’t we just create a touring arm?”

-Born in Newham, Philips moved to Croydon after being persuaded by Woollams, a native of the borough.
+Born in Newham, Martin moved to Croydon after being persuaded by Woollams, a native of the borough.
 The pair then started the Croydonist as a result of Martin’s converted love for the area.

 Martin told ELL: “I found that it was the most welcoming place, which is the opposite of what I thought Croydon would be.
 There’s a lot of arts and culture going on here.
 It’s a very diverse place, there’s always something going on.”